 Office/Commercial Acquisition - Excel Model

-RE Financial Modeling's office/commercial acquisition model is our most comprehensive model to date.
-The model is engineered to capture a wide array of inputs, assumptions, and scenarios for your investment analysis needs.
+The office/commercial acquisition model is the most comprehensive model to date.
+The model is engineered to capture a wide array of inputs, assumptions, and scenarios for an array of investment analysis needs.

 Overview of Model Tabs

-Investor Summary: The investor summary tab is a printable, two page summary of the investment outputs including property level IRR and equity profit, venture level waterfall returns, an abbreviated five year cash flow summary, a waterfall return summary, and an asset, location, and sponsor summary description to name a few items you will find on this tab.
+Investor Summary: The investor summary tab is a printable, two page summary of the investment outputs and information including property level IRR and equity profit, venture level waterfall returns, an abbreviated five year cash flow summary, a waterfall return summary, and an asset, location, and sponsor summary description.

 Assumptions: The assumptions tab is where the majority of your investment assumptions will be input for the financial model.
 Examples of assumptions include purchase price, debt amounts, market leasing assumptions, expense and inflation assumptions, and future capex expenditures to name a few.